Durston

-Durston is a village and civil parish in Somerset, England, situated on the A361 road 5 mi north east of Taunton and 6 mi south of Bridgwater in the Somerset West and Taunton district.
+Durston is a village and civil parish in Somerset, England, situated on the A361 road 5 mi north east of Taunton and 6 mi south of Bridgwater.
 The parish lies on undulating ground between the lowest slopes of the Quantock Hills and the valley of the River Tone at the Curry and Hay Moors.
 The parish has a population of 136.